sora-xor/sora-docs/src/advanced-trading.md

 head:
   - - meta
     - name: description
-      content: "Explore advanced trading strategies and features on the Sora Network's Polkaswap decentralized exchange.
-Learn about limit orders, stop-loss orders, and other advanced trading functionalities that enable you to optimize your trading activities and take advantage of market opportunities within the Sora ecosystem."
+      content: "Explore advanced trading strategies and features on the SORA network's Polkaswap decentralized exchange.
+Learn about limit orders, stop-loss orders, and other advanced trading functionalities that enable you to optimize your trading activities and take advantage of market opportunities within the SORA ecosystem."
   - - meta
     - name: keywords
       content: "advanced trading, Sora Network, Polkaswap, limit orders, stop-loss orders, trading functionalities, Sora ecosystem"